qdm12/personal.md/README.md

     - Ended up with the *Coyummy* project I am still working on (March 2018)
 - DevOps
     - [Project](https://qdm12.github.io/Devops_RESTful)
-    - Advanced Git, Zenhub and GitKraken :octocat:
+    - Advanced Git, Zenhub and GitKraken
     - Vagrant and Docker on IBM Bluemix cloud
     - Python with Flask and a Redis database
     - Travis CI, unit testing and behave